Information for individuals who apply to work for, or who attend a recruitment event or undertake an assessment with Shell.

 We carry out screening of all Applicants who we intend to make an offer of employment, engagement or internship (as the case may be) and prior to any offer being confirmed for the purposes of:

 - verifying the information that an Applicant provides during the screening/interview process.
 This will include verifying information with current/previous employers and educational institutions.
-No steps will be taken in this respect until the Applicant confirms the verification can take place.
+No steps will be taken in this respect until the Applicant confirms the verification can take place;

 - screening Applicants against publicly available or government issued sanctions lists and media sources.
 This is to comply with legal and regulatory obligations, to protect Shell’s assets and employees/contractors and specifically to ensure that Shell can comply with trade control, anti-money laundering and/or bribery and corruption laws and other regulatory requirements.

-Automated decision making
+Automated decision making and profiling

 - in order to take steps at the request of the Applicant prior to entering into a contract;

-- where it is necessary for the legitimate interests of Shell (such as ensuring compliance with legal obligations other than those related to employment or social security, the protection of Shell assets, reputation and Shell employees and contractors) except where such interests are overridden by the interests or fundamental rights and freedoms of the Applicant; or
+- where it is necessary for the legitimate business interests of Shell (such as ensuring compliance with legal obligations other than those related to employment or social security, the protection of Shell assets, reputation and Shell employees and contractors) except where such interests are overridden by the interests or fundamental rights and freedoms of the Applicant; or

 - (only if legally required) with the explicit consent of the Applicant.

-In those cases where processing is based on consent, and subject to applicable local law which provides otherwise, you have the right to withdraw your consent at any time.
+In those cases where processing is based on consent and subject to applicable local law which provides otherwise, you have the right to withdraw your consent at any time.
 This will not affect the validity of the processing prior to the withdrawal of consent.

 Who will we share the personal data with?

-Your personal data is exclusively processed for the purposes referred to above (or for a secondary purpose where it is closely related, for example such as storing it) and will only be shared on a strict need to know basis with:
+Your personal data are exclusively processed for the purposes referred to above and will only be shared on a strict need to know basis with:

-- Other companies within the Shell group of companies, including to those which may be located outside of your location and/or the Economic European Area (“EEA”); and
+- Other companies within the Shell group of companies, including to those which may be located outside of your location;

-- A competent public authority, government, regulatory or fiscal agency where it is necessary to comply with a legal or regulatory obligation to which the relevant Shell company/companies is subject to or as permitted by applicable local law.
+- A competent public authority, government, regulatory or fiscal agency where it is necessary to comply with a legal or regulatory obligation to which the relevant Shell company/companies is subject to or as permitted by applicable law; or

-Transfers of personal data
+Transfers of your personal data to other countries

 Security of your personal data